nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `mark * tut/1` marks all students as attended for tutorial 1.
 - `unmark * tut/1` marks all students as absent for tutorial 1.
 - `reset * tut/1` resets the attendance of all students for tutorial 1.

+A combination of commands can be used to optimise attendance updating. e.g. *John* did not attend tutorial 1 but the rest of the students did.

+1. `mark * tut/1`
+2. `find john`
+3. `unmark 1 tut/1` (assuming *John* is the first student in the list)

 </div>

 ### Sorting students : `sort`